 The program is part of the OAMSC #EquityRising initiative that began in 2021.
 To date, the program has sponsored 49 students who have completed training. most of whom have gained state certification and have obtained in-demand jobs in the healthcare industry.
 Some of the students are those who have been involved in the criminal justice system, an important goal for OAMSC and its partners.
 Baptist Community Ministries and Greater New Orleans Foundation have provided funding toward student stipends.

 The planning of the CNA program, which is intended to create opportunities for equitable economic development in the Old Algiers community, was funded in 2020 through a grant from the W.K.
 Kellogg Foundation.
 An additional grant was received in 2022 to continue to create opportunities, which will include training in other sectors of the economy including a new program to train 18-40-year-olds in the film industry, thanks to a two-year grant from Louisiana Department of Economic Development.

 The film training program, which will include categories of grip/electric and costuming during the pilot phase will operate in partnership with the International Association of Theater and Stage Employees (IATSE) and L.B.
 Landry High School, part of the Algiers Charter School Association.

 Classes are scheduled to begin in late summer.
 Look for more information on this website or social media.
 You can sign up to receive our bi-weekly newsletter that will offer information as it becomes available,

 How to Apply:

-Eligible residents must complete this form to register for the program.
-You will be notified within two weeks regarding your acceptance.
-The next session for CNA training will begin on August 16, 2021 with additional classes to follow.
-You must enroll in the CNA program and follow it with CHCW classes to qualify for training and potential placement.
+Eligible residents (within the 70114 zip code) must complete this form to register for the CNA program.
+You will be notified within a week regarding your acceptance.
+The next session in the CNA program through LinkTree to determine eligibility.
+The next cohort for CNA training will begin classes in May 2023, with additional day and evening classes every seven weeks.